tallen-hashicorp/vault-pr-ad-testing/README.md

 	* request error returned from primary: rpc error: code = Unavailable desc = connection error: desc = "transport: Error while dialing: dial tcp 172.31.46.225:8201: connect: connection refused"
 ```

+Here's your cleaned-up content in Markdown format:

 ## LDAP Secrets Engine

 ### Testing with Static Credentials

-The command `vault read /ldap/static-cred/hashicorp` works on the PR even when the Primary is down.
-However, the TTL will not get renewed.
+You can use the following command to test static credentials with the LDAP secrets engine.
+This command works on the PR even when the Primary is down.
+However, please note that the TTL will not get renewed.

 ```bash
 vault secrets enable ldap